harriedegroot/nl.hdg.mqtt/README.md

 Turn your Homey into a HUB and let external applications discover & control all your connected devices.

 ## Introduction
-With this app you can communicate with your Homey devices using MQTT.
+With this app you can communicate with all your devices connected to Homey using MQTT.
 The MQTT Hub automatically broadcasts all your devices and their capabilities.
 It will setup a communication channel per device, so external apps can control each one of them.
 Furthermore it provides an interface to read the full system state & and allows advanced control of your Homey, without the need to write your own app.